 Key Beginner Bitcoin Security Points

-• Use A Self-Custody Wallet: Download and use your own, private wallet
+- Use A Self-Custody Wallet: Download and use your own, private wallet

-• Crypto Wallet Security & Backup: Use a strong password and write down your seed phrase
+- Crypto Wallet Security & Backup: Use a strong password and write down your seed phrase

-• Practice Good Cybersecurity: Use a password manager, 2FA, keep software updated etc
+- Practice Good Cybersecurity: Use a password manager, 2FA, keep software updated etc

-Avoid Shitcoins
+Avoid Altcoins

-Bitcoin ONLY, no shitcoins
+Bitcoin ONLY, no altcoins

 Confucius

-Is Bitcoin safe?
+Is my Bitcoin safe?
 If you’re new to cryptocurrencies and Bitcoin this is probably one of the top things on your mind.
 This is probably because you’ve read the main stream media pieces about how some exchange got hacked, someone lost their coins or how some crypto went to zero.

 While they are very much correct that crypto is, for lack of a better word, dodgy af, the critical mistake they make is assuming that these other cryptocurrencies are comparable in any way to Bitcoin.
-While you might think these other shitcoins and Bitcoin are the same, they’re very, very different and should be avoided at all costs!
+While you might think these other altcoins and Bitcoin are the same, they’re very, very different and should be avoided at all costs!

 Bitcoin is the original monetary network that has a number of absolutely critical aspects to it that elevates it orders of magnitude above all others.
-Not a single other cryptocurrency out there has its network effect, its creation conditions, its size, its branding and recognition, its decentralisation or its security.
+Not a single other cryptocurrency out there has its network effect, its creation conditions, its size, its branding and recognition, its decentralization or its security.
 There is simply no second best to Bitcoin.
 And yes, this also includes Ethereum.

-As such, one of the first and most important measures you can take to increase your security is to avoid these shitcoins.
+As such, one of the first and most important measures you can take to increase your security is to avoid these altcoins.
 They’re often associated with dodgy pump and dump scams, are heavily targeted by scammers, have software that isn’t as battle tested as Bitcoins and just in general have more convoluted systems which is always the exact thing you want to avoid when it comes to security.

 Don’t Use KYC/AML Exchanges